germal/OpenCVB/README.md

 importantly, any changes to a Python script will automatically show the new or renamed Python files in the user interface.
 Python scripts don’t require a VB.Net wrapper – just add them to the VB_Classes Project in the Python directory.

-However, to get the RGB, depth, or point cloud image data, a VB.Net wrapper is required.
+However, to send the RGB, depth, or point cloud image data from the camera to the Python script, a VB.Net wrapper is required.
 Examples are provided – see Python_SurfaceBlit or Python_RGBDepth.
 There is a simple naming convention for Python scripts with a VB.Net wrapper: use the same name for both, i.e. the algorithm Python_RGBDepth is the companion for the Python_RGBDepth.py script.

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing a “Test All” regression.
 To